arfc/rollo/docs/source/theory.rst

 **ROLLO** essentially couples an evolutionary algorithm driver with nuclear software, such as neutron transport and thermal-hydraulics codes, to optimize nuclear reactor design.
+**ROLLO** uses the `DEAP <https://deap.readthedocs.io/en/master/>`_ python package to drive the evolutionary algorithm optimization process.
+**ROLLO**is nuclear code-agnostic and does not have dependencies on any nuclear software.

 This flowchart outlines ROLLO's evolutionary algorithm optimization process and how the nuclear evaluation software fits in it.